apancutt/aws-eb-newrelic-deploynotify/README.md

     Don't forget to replace the arguments with the correct values.

 4. Deploy to Elastic Beanstalk and check New Relic for a deployment notification (Applications > Your App > Events > Deployments).
+If a notification doesn't appear, check your environment logs in Elastic Beanstalk for any errors.

 Usage
 -----